Head and Neck Cancers

 Head and neck cancers are malignancies that arise in the nasal cavity, sinuses, lips, mouth, salivary glands, throat, or larynx.
 These cancers usually begin in the squamous cells that line the moist mucosal surfaces inside the head and neck such as in the mouth, nose, and throat.

-Head and neck cancers account for approximately 4 percent of all cancers in the United States, or nearly 76,000 of the estimated 1.9 million new cancer cases expected in 2021, according to the National Cancer Institute.
+Head and neck cancers account for approximately 4 percent of all cancers in the United States, or about 76,000 of the estimated 1.9 million new cancer cases expected in 2022, according to the National Cancer Institute.
 These cancers are nearly twice as common among men as they are among women.